Praise the Lord, for he is good. Sing praises to his name, for it is pleasant. Psalm 135:3

-He said, “Go up, tell Ahab, ‘Get ready and go down, so that the rain doesn’t stop you.’ ”
+He said, “Go up, tell Ahab, ‘Get ready and go down, so that the rain does not stop you.’ ”

 Peter Reports to the Church at Jerusalem

 10 This was done three times, and all were drawn up again into heaven.
 11 Immediately three men stood before the house where I was, having been sent from Caesarea to me.
 12 The Spirit told me to go with them, without discriminating.
 These six brothers also accompanied me, and we entered into the man’s house.
-13 He told us how he had seen the angel standing in his house, and saying to him, ‘Send to Joppa, and get Simon, who is called Peter, 14 who will speak to you words by which you will be saved, you and all your house.’
-15 As I began to speak, the Holy Spirit fell on them, even as on us at the beginning.
+13 He told us how he had seen the angel standing in his house and saying to him, ‘Send to Joppa, and get Simon, who is called Peter, 14 who will speak a message to you by which you will be saved, you and your entire household.’
+15 As I began to speak, the Holy Spirit fell on them, just as it did on us at the beginning.
 16 I remembered the word of the Lord, how he said, ‘John indeed baptized in water, but you will be baptized in the Holy Spirit.’
-17 If then God gave to them the same gift as us, when we believed in the Lord Jesus Christ, who was I, that I could withstand God?”
+17 If then God gave to them the same gift as us, when we believed in the Lord Jesus Christ, who was I, that I could hinder God?”

 The Church at Antioch

 25 Barnabas went out to Tarsus to look for Saul.
 26 When he had found him, he brought him to Antioch.
-For a whole year they were gathered together with the assembly, and taught many people.
+For an entire year they gathered together with the assembly and taught many people.
 The disciples were first called Christians in Antioch.

 Praise the name of the Lord!